mbari-org/SeafloorMappingDB/README.md

 [Remote-Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)
 extension.

-2. From VS Code: File -> Open and select your SMDB_HOME directory.
+2. From VS Code go to File -> Open and select your SMDB_HOME directory.
 The `devcontainer.json` file will be detected and you will be prompted to "Reopen in Container".
 Click the button and wait for the containers to build and run.